litencatt/samplar/README.md

 Run rails server
 ```
-$ bundle ecec rails s
+$ bundle exec rails s
 ```

-And then access to 'localhost:3000/samplar'
+And then access to http://localhost:3000/samplar

 ## About LICENSE
 This project rocks and uses MIT-LICENSE.